skramm/public-docs/firefox_bookmarks/readme.md

 ## Tools

-Sqlite provides a CLI app: `sqlite`
+Sqlite provides a CLI app: `sqlite3`.
 Can be installed with:
 `$ sudo apt install sqlite`